 A regular weekly newsletter, The Summit Times, is issued each Monday for the benefit of students, parents and carers.
-It is also posted on the school's website.(www.ulladulla-h.schools.nsw.edu.au/), and the schools facebook page.
+It is also posted on the school's website. www.ulladulla-h.schools.nsw.gov.au/), the schools facebook page and the schools app.